paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-3-data-and-logic.md

 Practice questions:

+* Activity 1.1, page 3, Convert binary to decimal
+* Activity 1.2, page 3, convert decimal to binary

+Some additional questions:

+* Binary 0000 0100 is what in decimal?
+* Binary 1100 1100 is what in decimal?
+* Binary 0111 0001 is what in decimal?
+* Binary 0010 1001 is what in decimal?
+* Binary 0111 0101 is what in decimal?
+* Binary 0111 0101 is what in decimal?
+* Binary 1010 1010 0111 0101 is what in decimal?
+* Binary 0011 1011 0000 0101 is what in decimal?
+* Binary 1100 0111 1100 1100 is what in decimal?
+* Binary 1001 0110 1010 1010 is what in decimal?
+* Binary 1100 0011 1100 0011 is what in decimal?
-* Deciaml 98 is what in binary?
+* Decimal 98 is what in binary?
-* Deciaml 195 is what in binary?
+* Decimal 195 is what in binary?
-* Deciaml 156 is what in binary?
+* Decimal 156 is what in binary?
-* Deciaml 245 is what in binary?
+* Decimal 245 is what in binary?
-* Deciaml 116 is what in binary?
+* Decimal 116 is what in binary?

-* Binary 00000100 is what in decimal?
+* Decimal 1160 is what in binary?
-* Binary 11001100 is what in decimal?
+* Decimal 2235 is what in binary?
-* Binary 01110001 is what in decimal?
+* Decimal 2424 is what in binary?
-* Binary 00101001 is what in decimal?
+* Decimal 12235 is what in binary?
-* Binary 01110101 is what in decimal?
+* Decimal 54321 is what in binary?

+*Course expectations is to be able to do the conversions using up to 16 bits*

 ---